Frequently Asked Questions About PCCN Certification

 How do I renew my PCCN?

 During your 3-year certification period, you must continue to maintain current, unencumbered RN or APRN licensure and complete the Renewal by Synergy CERPs program requirements or pass the PCCN exam.
-You must also have met the clinical practice requirement of 432 hours of direct bedside care of acutely ill adult patients, with 144 of those hours accrued in the 12-month period prior to your scheduled renewal date.
+You must also have met the clinical practice requirement of 432 hours of direct care of acutely ill adult patients, with 144 of those hours accrued in the 12-month period prior to your scheduled renewal date.

 For details, refer to the PCCN Renewal Handbook.
 You are encouraged to Renew Online.